KadeTheExploiter/Krypton/Documentation.md

 # FAQ / Information.

+### Getting the Rig for scripts
+  - Change variable that gets the server rig (Player.Character for example) and replace it with `workspace:FindFirstChildOfClass("Terrain"):FindFirstChild("RigNameThere")`, Just change RigNameThere to the same as `RigName` setting.
 ### Humanoid.AutoRotate Cannot be changed.
   - Information: The issue for that is because it is being constantly overwritten so the shift lock issue can be fixed without having to do 300 lines of code.